Financial-Times/o-assets/README.md

 ## Usage (component developers)

-To include `o-assets` in your module run

-	bower install o-assets=http://git.svc.ft.com:9080/git/origami/o-assets.git --save

-### SASS

-Add the following to the top of your SASS stylesheet

-	@import "o-assets/main";

-#### Resolving paths

-Where you need to resolve a path use the `oAssetsUse` function:
+Where you need to resolve a path use the `resolve` methods, which take the path relative to the module root directory and module name as arguments:

+### Sass

-	background: url(oAssetsUse("img/logo.png", o-module-name));
+	background: url(oAssetsResolve("img/logo.png", o-module-name));

-It's a good idea to define your own shorthand function for the standard `oAssetsUse` arguments:

-    @function oModuleNameAsset ($asset) {
-        @return oAssetsUse($asset, o-module-name);
-    }

-This enables you to resolve asset paths more elegantly:

-	background: url(oModuleNameAsset("img/logo2.png"));

 ### JavaScript

-There's no need to define placeholder variables in JavaScript.
-To resolve asset paths use the `resolve` method of the assets module, which takes the path and module name as arguments

-	xhr.open("get", require('o-assets').resolve('/data/2013/12/monthdata.csv', 'o-weather'));
+	xhr.open("get", require('o-assets').resolve('data/2013/12/monthdata.csv', 'o-weather'));

-As with SASS, you can define a shorthand if you want to avoid repeating your module name:

-	function useAsset(path) {
-		return require('o-assets').resolve(path, 'o-weather');
-	}

 ## Usage (product developers)

-This section is intended for product developers who want to use Origami modules.

 *'URL routing' is used as a generic term for any method used to point a url to a resource, including copying the resource to the location specified by the url.*